splewis/get5/documentation/docs/match_schema.md

   backup method, defaults to `0`.
 - `matchtext`: Wraps `mp_teammatchstat_1`, you probably don't want to set this, in BoX series `mp_teamscore` cvars are automatically set and take the place of the `mp_teammatchstat` cvars.
+- `coaches`: Identical to the `players` tag, it's an optional list of Steam ID's for users who wish to coach a team.
+  You may also force player names here.
+This field is optional.

 ## Optional Values